 Choose from Three Emphasis Areas

 All philosophy majors also take courses in the history of philosophy, in major areas of philosophy, in global ethics, and a course in feminist philosophy.
-The required Philosophy Proseminar is where students plan and administer the annual Undergraduate Philosophy Conference and develop a career plan to translate their college experience to the world of work beyond college.
-In the culminating Capstone seminar, students examine a significant philosophical text or issue, write a major and original paper, and discuss their work with students and faculty in the Capstone Colloquium.
+The required Philosophy Proseminar is where students plan and administer the annual Undergraduate Philosophy Conference and develop a career plan to translate their Webster experience to the world of work beyond college.
+In the culminating Capstone seminar, students examine a significant philosophical text or issue, write an original paper, and discuss their work with students and faculty in the Capstone Colloquium.